ibou02/byng/README.md

 # Master server deployment
 The master server is an Ubuntu 14.04 LTS with Ansible.So, there's almost nothing to configure besides the DNS server of the 'host'  machine

-- Back to the project racine byng-master vagrant up
+- Back to the project racine byng-master: vagrant up

 The master server provision can take a certain time depending on the internet connexion quality and the server power